multirangesse/mltrng/README.md

 sample_num is the number of sample random queries of the query shape.

 ### Generating Synthetic dataset
-Before running the query experiments we should generate synthetic datasets based on our desired configurations.<br />
+Before running the query experiments we should generate synthetic datasets based on the desired configurations.
+You can set your desired dataset settings as described in the configurations sections in the construction.py file<br />
 First, create a new folder with the name `sample_data` in the root directory of the project.<br />
 Run the `python3 src/construction.py` ro generate all the mappings, encryption, indexing, and the synthetic dataset.